-

 Complaint: Perez Parra et al. v.
 Castro et al.

-Venezuelan nationals in ICE detention filed for a temporary restraining order stopping their transfer to the U.S. Naval Base at Guantanamo Bay.
-This lawsuit was filed in the United States District Court of New Mexico.
+Venezuelan nationals in ICE detention filed in New Mexico for a temporary restraining order stopping their transfer to the U.S. Naval Base at Guantánamo Bay.
 Perez Parra v.
-Castro, No. 24-cv-00912-KG-KRS (D. NM.).
+Castro, No. 24-cv-00912-KG-KRS (D. NM).

 **Litigation entries are limited to initial complaints and major substantive rulings.
 For pleadings and additional information, use name and docket number to search Civil Rights Clearinghouse and CourtListener or visit Just Security Litigation Tracker**